What’s in the Manitowoc County Historical Society Archives?

 Census records, newspaper articles, photographs, and other artifacts hold the keys to a past we can only imagine.
 Our local history archives may be able to help you in your search.

-- The Manitowoc County Historical Collection is also home to thousands of images and documents.
-Archive materials can be accessed for our County's cities, towns, and rural villages.
+Thousands of images and documents for our County's cities, towns, and rural villages.

 Looking to do research?